Make appointments as far in advance as possible and be on time for the appointment.

 Dress in appropriate attire.

 Recognize that a mentor, at his or her discretion, may be willing to introduce you to potential funding opportunities.
-It is inappropriate for students to solicit individual investment funds from a mentor.
+Do not solicit investment funds from a mentor.
+If a specific investment or granting of equity is discussed you must notify the Rollins Center by contacting the Mentoring Coordinator or the Director of the Rollins Center/.

 Violation of the Student Code of Conduct may result in expulsion from the program.